JohnsonLamb/Google-Books/README.md

 Hid the API key from the public.
 In order to get the website to work follow these steps:
 - Get your own google books API: https://support.google.com/cloud/answer/6158862.
 - Don't forget to activate your API key.
-- Go to the config.js file and replace the 'Nothing to see here' with your own API key.
+- Go to the config.js file and replace the 'Nothing to see here' with your own API key. (insert the key inside brackets ' ')
 - Now the application is working.